phpredis/phpredis/README.markdown

 $redis->set('key', 'value');
 </pre>

-## setex
+## setex, psetex
 ##### Description

 Set the string value in argument as value of the key, with a time to live.
+PSETEX uses a TTL in milliseconds.

 ##### Parameters
 *Key*